 Girls' Experiences at Mathcamp

 Mathcamp welcomes students of all genders!
-Our student body is now 45%–50% girls, and we actively work to create a welcoming and inclusive atmosphere for girls and non-binary students at camp.
+Our student body is now 45%–50% girls and non-binary students, and we actively work to create a welcoming and inclusive atmosphere, especially for campers of marginalized genders.

 At camp, we run workshops on a number of topics connected to gender, in which panelists share data, personal experiences, and strategies, and then host small-group discussions.
 Some recurring workshops at camp: